Widow of popular Philippine politician could boost ruling party in polls

 "I have decided to put my political fortune in the hands of the Filipino people," Marcos said in a statement.

-The elder Marcos was toppled in a democracy uprising in 1986 and died in exile in 1989.
+The elder Marcos was topped in a democracy uprising in 1986 and died in exile in 1989.
 His wife, Imelda, famous for her shoe collection, is an 86-year-old congresswoman.

 Analysts say Robredo will bring a feeling of warmth and accessibility to Roxas' image as a straightforward, technocrat.